Microsoft SSAS Connection Details

 Remarks

-property is only needed if you want to customize definitions (for example, change a column name, ignore a column, and so on) or extend the data model with new tables, views, or stored procedures.
+The Location property is only needed if you want to either customize definitions (for example, change a column name, ignore a column, etc.) or extend the data model with new tables, views, or stored procedures.

-If left unspecified, the default location is "%APPDATA%\SSAS Data Provider\Schema" with %APPDATA%
+If left unspecified, the default location is %APPDATA%\SSAS Data Provider\Schema, where %APPDATA% is set to the user's configuration directory:

-Platform | %APPDATA% |
+| Platform | %APPDATA% |

-Windows | The value of the APPDATA environment variable |
+The value of the APPDATA environment variable |

-Mac | ~/Library/Application Support |
+~/Library/Application Support |

-Linux | ~/.config |
+Linux |

 BrowsableSchemas

-This property restricts the schemas reported to a subset of the available schemas.
+Optional setting that restricts the schemas reported to a subset of all available schemas.
 For example, BrowsableSchemas=SchemaA,SchemaB,SchemaC.

 Data Type